Volume LII, Number 2

 PREVIEW EU-funded Collaborative project including a large Multi-centre Clinical Trial

-Previous sections 3.2 and 3.3 have focused on PREVIEW multi-centre clinical trial, while sections 3.4 and 3.5 have presented PREVIEW seen from the perspective of an EU-funded collaborative project.
+The second and third sub-sections focused on PREVIEW multi-centre clinical trial, while the fourth and fifth sub-sections presented PREVIEW seen from the perspective of an EU-funded collaborative project.

 It can be challenging to understand the interrelation between both scenarios, as well as to comply with the rules and requirements of both as the same time.